-Metrolinx facilities are 'practical, durable and reliable' (Metrolinx, 2021).
+Metrolinx has recently released Sustainable Design Standards (February 2021), to ensure that sustainability is implemented throughout the design process, as well as to ensure that Metrolinx facilities are 'practical, durable and reliable' (Metrolinx, 2021).
 The objective of the Sustainable Design Standards are to ensure that all buildings and facilities are cost efficient and have high life cycle sustainability performance (Metrolinx, 2021).

 Of the goals identified above, Goals 1, 2, 3 and 4 line-up most directly with climate change adaptation and mitigation as described in the MECP's guide.
 Goal 1 is focused on adaptation and has been considered in various aspects of station design.
 Goals 2 and 3 relate to minimizing emissions during station construction and operations (mitigation), while Goal 4 focuses on minimizing impacts to ecosystems both during construction and operations (adaptation and mitigation).
-The following sections outline how project planning and design have been undertaken with regard to climate change mitigation and adaptation.
+The following sections outline how Project planning and design have been undertaken with regard to climate change mitigation and adaptation.